PAC Learning

 The game played in this blog post was hopefully a relevant illustration of some of the topics introduced.
 If it’s helpful, it may be because it is a visual explanation.
 In general, visualizing the right properties of the data and the algorithm can help indicate to a data scientist whether any of the necessary assumptions are broken.
 The data scientist can then address them by cleaning or preprocessing the data, or choosing a different machine learning algorithm.

 In this blog post, we looked at an incredibly simple machine learning problem, and the algorithms we considered were easily explainable in a sentence or two.
 Even for this simple problem, it was difficult to prove any limitations on error.
-Machine learning is typically used to model much more complex problem domains, with much more complex data and intricate, high-dimensional processes.
+Machine learning is typically used to model much more complex problem domains.
 In these cases, it is very unlikely that error bounds are proveable, and even if they are, it is unlikely that the assumptions are upheld.

 Conclusion